Institute for Excellence Administrators Sample Curriculum 2020-21

 2. Other Leaders: Leaders from inside and outside the university will be identified and scheduled to compliment and advance various topics.
-A partial list includes author and educator Dr. Marilee Adams, Dr. Mary Hogue who teaches graduate level courses on leadership for Kent State’s College of Business and Drs.
-Dennis and Michelle Reina, pioneers in trust building.
+A partial list includes author and educator Dr. Marilee Adams, Dr. Lisa Davis who teaches Rhetoric Kent State’s College of Business and Dr. Dennis Reina, pioneer in trust building.

 Elements / Topics

 1. 360 Evaluation

 Participants will participate in a pre and post leadership assessment.
 The initial 360 will set the tone and provide input on potential areas of interest to develop over the course of the year.